giantswarm/docs/src/content/tutorials/continuous-deployment/manage-workload-clusters/index.md

 flux-demo       True    Fetched revision: main/74f8d19cc2ac9bee6f45660236344a054c63b71f main/74f8d19cc2ac9bee6f45660236344a054c63b71f   False
 ```

-Next, we configure the keys that will be used in the management cluster Flux to decipher secrets so they can be safely stored in the repository.
+Next, we configure the keys that will be used in the management cluster `Flux` to decipher secrets so they can be stored in the repository.

-In this example we're using `sops` with `pgp` key management and creating a master key for all the kustomizations in this management cluster.
+In this example we're using `sops` with `pgp` key management and creating a master key for all the `kustomizations` in this management cluster.

-This master key is created automatically by the `kubectl gs gitops add management-cluster` command so we only need to apply the secret in the cluster and safely store the private GPG key so we can use it to encrypt files before pushing them to the repo.
+This master key is created automatically by the `kubectl gs gitops add management-cluster` command so we only need to apply the secret in the cluster and store the private GPG key so we can use it to encrypt files before pushing them to the repository.

 To import the private key (replace X's by the specific file name):